School

 The following information is designed to give you a general overview of the qualifications we accept.
 If you are taking qualifications that are not included below, please contact our Admissions Office who will be happy to advise you.

-• GCSE Grade C (or 4, or accepted equivalent) English, Mathematics and Science.
-Suitable personal and intellectual qualities required for teaching in school.
+• GCSE Grade 4 (or C or accepted equivalent) in English Language or English Literature, Science and Mathematics.
 If you do not already have the appropriate GCSEs, or if you are unable to provide proof of your grades, please refer to the GCSE Equivalency information below.

 • The ability to read effectively and communicate clearly and accurately in spoken and written standard English.